Samuel Maxwell Bateman

 samuel_bateman_profile_picture.jpeg

-2024 NSF CISE Fellowship Awardee
+NSF CISE Fellow

+Previously, I was a Senior Machine Learning Engineer on the Localization and Mapping team at the autonomous vehicles startup Nuro, working on applied research in online mapping and perception foundation models.
 Before that, I did my undergrad in Applied Math and Computer Science at CU Boulder where I was a part of the Autonomous Robotics and Perception Group under Dr. Christoffer Heckman and the Autonomous Vehicle Systems Lab under Dr. Hanspeter Schaub.

 news

-Jun 17, 2024 I presented a paper at CVPR 2024 Workshop on Autonomous Driving.
+Jun 17, 2024 :car: I presented a paper at CVPR 2024 Workshop on Autonomous Driving: Exploring Real World Map Change Generalization of Prior-Informed HD Map Prediction Models.

 selected publications